mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 ### Service, Factories and Values ###

 Up until now I haven't said anything about services, factories or values.
 Why?
 Because those concepts don't actually exist in Angular, there are only providers and the instances they produce, period.
-The `service`, `factory` and `value` methods on `Module` and `$provide` are just *convenience methods* that accept functions or instances and turn them into providers, they don't represent any special Angular constructs by those names.
-I think the worst and most overloaded term is service.
-There are no "Angular services", although *you* may call certain things services (Perhaps because they are similar to DDD services).
-But there is no inherent concept of a "service" in Angular.
-"Factory" and "value" are less ambiguous and better describe what their providers end up doing.
-But even so, there are no inherit "Angular factories" or "Angular values".
+The `service()`, `factory()` and `value()` methods on `Module` and `$provide` are just *convenience methods* that accept functions or instances and turn them into providers, they don't represent any special Angular constructs by those names.
 To make this clearer, here are the convenience methods (I expanded them out for demonstrative purposes as they were DRY, see the actual ones [here](https://github.com/angular/angular.js/blob/v1.2.0/src/auto/injector.js#L632)):

 ```js
 function factory(name, factoryFn) {